plone/training/docs/glossary.md

     They can contain code to automatically trigger the load of other JavaScript code files called "chunks".

 Babel
-    A JavaScript compiler that "translates" newer standards JavaScript to something that any browser can load.
+    A JavaScript compiler that "transpiles" newer standards JavaScript to something that any browser can load.

 Express
-    A JavaScript HTTP server with a simple API, to build custom applications.
+    [Express](https://expressjs.com/) is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
-    Volto uses it as its web server.
+    Volto uses Express.

 Server-Side Rendering (SSR)
     When first loading any Plone page, users will get HTML markup that closely matches the final DOM structure of the React components used to render that page.